adzerk-oss/boot-cljs-repl/README.md

 ```

 > If cider can't figure out which port the server is listening on you may
-> inspect the `.nrepl-port` file was created in the project directory by
+> inspect the `.nrepl-port` file in the project directory.
-> the REPL server.

 ### Start CLJS REPL